Raising Real Men’s Gift Guide for Boys

 Boys love to create and build!

-LEGOs immediately come to mind.
+LEGOs immediately come to mind, too.
 After a couple of decades of gift-giving, if we don’t have ten thousand pieces of LEGOs, then we’ve got twenty thousand.
+We particularly love the Architecture line, Space line (We ALL enjoyed putting together the Apollo V!), City, and Robotics/Technic lines!
 Don’t forget that you can reinterpret sets, too, especially for younger boys.
 An “Indiana Jones” narrative could also be a paleontology expedition, for example.
 Likewise, we have no trouble chucking out one or two problematic pieces from an otherwise great set – just be neat with the package!
 For preschoolers, LEGO has the DUPLO junior line, too.

-Fischertechnik is great for older boys.
+Fischertechnik was a favorite with all our boys.
 Originally designed for engineering simulations, the technicians found their kids liked playing with them, too.
 Now they’re sold for building all kinds of models, some with motors, sensors, and controls, others for historical models or workable toys.
 The pieces don’t fall apart by themselves during active play like LEGO tends to, either.
 They have a Junior line with bigger pieces for the younger set.

 What if you just can’t afford new sets?
 We’ve suggested to our less-solvent sons that hunting through the closets and bins, finding the misplaced pieces, then repackaging them in a bin with the directions (we keep all directions in one file drawer) would be a great gift for their younger brothers.
 You could do the same thing with bins of outgrown toys from a friend’s house or “freecycle”.